uacaps/BootstrapNotifications/README.md

 Installation
 ======================

-You can download it directly using Nuget:
+You can download it using the Package Manager Console:

      Install-Package BootstrapNotifications

+or download it from [NuGet](https://www.nuget.org/packages/BootstrapNotifications/)

-Alternately, you can use the demo project hosted here.
+Alternatively, you can use the demo project from this repository.

 Setup